jrimand1/ExData_Plotting1/_files_for_assignment/readme.md

-## These are the files for my assignment!
+## These are the files for course project 1 for the Exploratory Data Analysis Course!